Song Yaxuan: 2016–2018: Trainee at TF Entertainment

 He also performed at the MangoTV New Year countdown live for 2018.
 In May 2018, Song Yaxuan was an actor in TF Entertainment's self-made drama Obsessed With Heart (念念), and sang the show's theme song "You and Me" (你我) with fellow trainees Ma Jiaqi and Zhang Zhenyuan.

 2018–2019: Typhoon Teens (TYT)

 On October 7, 2018, Song Yaxuan made his debut as a member of Typhoon Teens (TYT) along with Yao Jinyuan, Ding Chengxin, Ma Jiaqi, and Liu Yaowen with the release of their first single "Wake Up".

 In February 2019, Song Yaxuan performed live at the Spring Festival Gala with TYT.
 On February 16, 2019, Song Yaxuan performed in TYT's first and only concert, V5.
 On July 19, 2019, Song Yaxuan participated in TF Entertainment's reality TV show Typhoon Project to determine who will be assigned to the new boy group after Typhoon Teens was disbanded.

 2019–present: Teens in Times (TNT)

-On August 25, 2019, Song Yaxuan ranked the 3rd place in Typhoon Project.
+On August 25, 2019, Song Yaxuan ranked third in Typhoon Project.
 On November 23, 2019, Song Yaxuan made his second debut as a member of Teens in Times (TNT) with Ma Jiaqi, Ding Chengxin, Liu Yaowen, Zhang Zhenyuan, Yan Haoxiang, and He Junlin.

 On January 29, 2021, Song Yaxuan joined as a semi-permanent guest host for the show Ace vs. Ace for Season 6.
 Song also became the host for its derivative show "Ace Boy Loading".
 On May 28, 2021, Song Yaxuan was a guest on the variety show The Detectives' Adventures.
 In 2022, Song Yaxuan sang in the 2022 Beijing Winter Olympics' theme song "The Most Beautiful Chinese Painting".
 On February 25, 2022, Song Yaxuan became main host for "Ace Boy Loading" in Ace vs. Ace Season 7.
 On March 23, 2022, Song Yaxuan became a main host on the television program "Three Boys".

+On May 2, 2023, Song Yaxuan held the "Journey Of Utopia" Concert in Haikou with TNT.
+On November 18–19, 2023, Song Yaxuan held the "Building Beyond Building" 4th Anniversary Concert in Macau with TNT.
+On May 3–4, 2024, Song Yaxuan held the "Building Within Building" Concert in Chongqing with TNT.
+On August 16–17, 23–24, 2024, Song Yaxuan held the "Floors over Buildings" Concert in Changzhou and Macau with TNT.

 Personal life

-Song Yaxuan has a brother who is 8 years younger.
+Song Yaxuan has a brother who is eight years younger.